mberry/MixRNG/README.md

 # MixRNG

-XOR's entropy from an inbuilt CSRNG and a hardware CSRNG connected via serial port
+XOR's entropy from the inbuilt CSRNG and a hardware CSRNG connected via serial port

-Designed for OneRNG, if using other hardware RNG's, check serial settings first.
+Designed for OneRNG, if using a different hardware RNG, check serial settings first.

 http://onerng.info